tanaybasak/designsystem/scss/components/data-table/readme.md

 For Default Data Table

-Snippet of Default Data Table
+Snippet of default html

 For Borderless Data Table

-Snippet of Borderless Data Table
+Snippet of borderless html

 For Compact Data Table

-Snippet of Compact Data Table
+Snippet of compact html

 For Tall Data Table

-Snippet of Tall Data Table
+Snippet of tall html

 For Zebra Data Table

-Snippet of Zebra Data Table
+Snippet of zebra html